Modern Slavery Statement

 - Upskilling key members of our business in relation to modern slavery i.e. those who are best placed to manage and mitigate risks in this area, such as those involved in procurement and ongoing supplier management

-– Reviewing supply chain as a specific risk with any businesses we intend to acquire
+- Reviewing the supply chain as a specific risk with any businesses we intend to acquire

 - Reviewing changes to our suppliers’ supply chain as part of quarterly supplier performance and strategy meetings

-– Following best practice in recruitment, including reference checking and screening protocols, along with other robust identity checking methods
+- Following best practice in our own recruitment processes, including reference checking and screening protocols, along with other robust identity checking methods

 Effectiveness and performance indicators